Do you remember your first time?

 Neither believe that everyone will like a change in the end.
 Have realistic expectations.
 And objectively assess it by what you set out to achieve.

 You only get 99.9% vote participation with 100% approval ratings, if you go North Korean style.
 And then you have much bigger problems in your hands in the first place.
-As in figuring out how to calibrate the metal detectors, when Dennis Rodman visits.

 If you too rapidly change again what has not taken root yet, you risk ending up in a cycle causing change fatigue.